Agnes of Rome: Biography

 Agnes was buried beside the Via Nomentana in Rome.
-A few days after her death, her foster-sister, Emerentiana, was found praying by her tomb; she claimed to be the daughter of Agnes' wet nurse, and was stoned to death after refusing to leave the place and reprimanding the people for killing her foster-sister.
+A few days after her death, her foster-sister, Emerentiana, was found praying by the tomb.
+Emerentiana claimed to be the daughter of Agnes' wet nurse.
+She was stoned to death after refusing to leave the place and reprimanding the people for killing her foster-sister.
 Emerentiana was also later canonized.
 The daughter of Constantine I, Constantina, was said to have been cured of leprosy after praying at Agnes' tomb.
-She and Emerentiana appear in the scenes from the life of Agnes on the 14th-century Royal Gold Cup in the British Museum.
+She and Emerentiana appear in the scenes from the life of Agnes on the 14th-century Royal Gold Cup in the British Museum in London.

-An early account of Agnes' death, stressing her young age, steadfastness and virginity, but not the legendary features of the tradition, is given by Ambrose.
+An early account of Agnes' death, stressing her young age, steadfastness and virginity, but not the legendary features of the tradition, is given by the 4th-century theologian, Ambrose.

+The broader social circumstances of her martyrdom are believed to be largely authentic, though the legend cannot be proven true, and many details of the 5th-century Acts of Saint Agnes have been challenged.
+A church was built over her tomb, and her relics venerated.

 Veneration

 Agnes was venerated as a saint at least as early as the time of St Ambrose, based on an existing homily.
 She is commemorated in the Depositio Martyrum of Filocalus (354) and in the early Roman Sacramentaries.